 Odors: Cooking smells, smoke, musty air, pet scents — these are some of the many indoor air quality problems commercial air purifiers can address.

-Allergens: Pet dander, mold and other airborne irritants can trigger and make life miserable for allergy sufferers and may be your main area of concern.
-Sick workers mean reduced productivity, which is bad for your business' bottom line.
+Allergens: Pet dander, mold, and other airborne irritants can trigger and make life miserable for allergy sufferers and may be your main area of concern.
+Sick workers mean reduced productivity, which is bad for your business's bottom line.

 Dust: Some commercial industries — manufacturing, renovation, even nail salons — naturally kick up dust as part of their operations.
 Keeping that dust in check will protect people and property.

-Bacteria and more: Microorganisms like dust mites, fungi, spores, virus and bacteria can be removed from the air to improve indoor air quality.
+Bacteria and more: Microorganisms like dust mites, fungi, spores, viruses, and bacteria can be removed from the air to improve indoor air quality.

 You may also experience exposure to wildfire smoke or air hazards from other natural or industrial sources.
-Whichever of these factors is your main concern will likely inform which model of commercial grade air purifier you choose to purchase since some models are geared toward addressing different factors.
-A qualified professional can help you choose the best options of industrial air purifier for your business.
+Whichever of these factors is your main concern will likely inform which model of commercial-grade air purifier you choose to purchase since some models are geared toward addressing different factors.
+A qualified professional can help you choose the best options for industrial air purifiers for your business.